-Workplace Culture • How a firm structures its compensation system and manages internal equity (within the firm) and external equity (between the firm and other organizations) may support or impair the firm's desired culture.
+Workplace culture · How a firm structures its compensation system and manages internal equity (within the firm) and external equity (between the firm and other organizations) may support or impair the firm's desired culture.
+(See the Workplace Culture guide.)

-Recruitment and Retention • Transparency about pay scales and demonstrated commitment to pay equity help attract and keep talent.
-Low pay is the third most cited reason for both men and women leaving their last architecture job.
+Recruitment and retention · Transparency about pay scales and salary bands plus demonstrated commitment to pay equity help attract and keep talent.
+Low pay is the third most cited reason for both men and women leaving their most recent architecture job.25 (See the Recruitment and Retention guide.)

-Cost of Turnover · Considering time and money costs of turnover-offboarding, hiring, onboarding, training, and lost productivity as a new employee learns the ropes-the actual cost of losing and replacing an employee may be anywhere from 20% to 200% of annual salary.
+Cost of turnover · Considering the costs in time and money of turnover-offboarding, hiring, onboarding, training, and lost productivity as a new employee learns the ropes-the actual cost of losing and replacing an employee can be as much as five times an annual salary.6

-Morale • Fair and transparent pay structures and systems send employees a positive message, contribute to productivity and commitment, and reduce absenteeism.
+Morale • Fair and transparent pay structures and systems send employees a positive message that the firm values them and is dedicated to improving pay equity in society at large.
+This contributes to productivity and commitment, and reduces absenteeism.27

-Employee Development · Transparency helps employees at all levels understand the business of architecture, map their role in it, self-advocate, and navigate toward leadership.
+Employee development · Transparency helps employees at all levels understand the business of architecture, map their role in it, self-advocate, and navigate toward leadership.
+(See the Advancing Careers guide.)

-The Law · Pay discrimination subjects a firm to expensive, time-consuming, and reputation-damaging legal claims.
+The law · Pay discrimination subjects a firm to expensive, time-consuming, and reputation-damaging legal claims.28